cc-tweaked/CC-Tweaked/doc/guides/speaker_audio.md

 First, we require the dfpwm module and call [`cc.audio.dfpwm.make_decoder`] to construct a new decoder.
 This decoder accepts blocks of DFPWM data and converts it to a list of 8-bit amplitudes, which we can then play with our speaker.

 As mentioned above, [`speaker.playAudio`] accepts at most 128×1024 samples in one go.
-DFPMW uses a single bit for each sample, which means we want to process our audio in chunks of 16×1024 bytes (16KiB).
+DFPWM uses a single bit for each sample, which means we want to process our audio in chunks of 16×1024 bytes (16KiB).
 In order to do this, we use [`io.lines`], which provides a nice way to loop over chunks of a file.
 You can of course just use [`fs.open`] and [`fs.ReadHandle.read`] if you prefer.